Relative VGIT and an application to degenerations of Hilbert schemes: Relative VGIT

 for $0 < t \ll 1$. \end{theorem}

 \begin{proof} We note that the line bundles $L_t$ are all contained in a $2$-dimensional subspace of $\mathrm{NS}^G(X)_\RR$.
-By Proposition \ref{prop:M-cont} the function $M^{L_t}(x)$ is continuous in $t$ for every point $x \in X$.
-The claim now follows immediately from Theorem \ref{thm:weakcont}. \end{proof}
+By Proposition \ref{prop:268reductive} the function $M^{L_t}(x)$ is continuous in $t$ for every point $x \in X$.
+The claim then follows from Theorem \ref{thm:weakcont}. \end{proof}